 - Browse to the following location –

-Note: While reaching to the above path, you may now get the AppData folder inside LocalService.
+Note: While reaching the above path, you may now get the AppData folder inside LocalService.
 If that’s the case, you should allow viewing hidden files and folders.
 To do so, use the below steps –

 - Type show hidden files in the search bar and click the top result.